unisave-cloud/worker/docs/development-setup.md

 - Start the project in Rider (plain or with the debugger)
 - Use `curl localhost:8080/foobar` to probe non-unisave request endpoints
-- Use the [locust repository](https://github.com/unisave-cloud/locust) to send unisave requests towards the process (it will trigger lazy initialization), e.g. `.venv/bin/python3 -m app.common.worker.WorkerClient Echo.EchoFacet/Echo '["Hello world!"]'`
+- Use the [locust repository](https://github.com/unisave-cloud/locust) to send unisave requests towards the process (it will trigger lazy initialization)
+  - e.g. `.venv/bin/python3 -m app.common.worker.WorkerClient Echo.EchoFacet/Echo '["Hello world!"]'`
+  - or `.venv/bin/python3 -m app.common.worker.WorkerClient WorkerFacet/TaskDelay '[1.0]'`
 - Start the locust Engine Evolution simulation pointed at the `localhost:8080` worker endpoint to simulate realistic long-running load